Toothpaste Life Lesson for Children: The Truth About Hurtful Words

 The Toothpaste Lesson - An Impactful Life Lesson for Children

 Each student or team receives a tube of toothpaste and a paper plate or heart.
-What comes next isn't an oral care tutorial but a unique demonstration of the power of words.
-Students are instructed to squeeze some toothpaste onto their plates or hearts.
-Then they're challenged to put it back into the tube.
+What comes next isn't an oral care tutorial but a unique demonstration of the impact of our words.

 As you can imagine, it's almost impossible.
 The toothpaste oozes and spreads, leaving a mess on the plate or heart.
 The visual impact of the toothpaste activity is a powerful metaphor for the permanence of how we speak.
 You can clean some of the mess up, but you can never really leave things the way they were.